Tirong Aboh

-Tirong Aboh (died 21 May 2019) was an Indian politician from the state of Arunachal Pradesh.
+Tirong Aboh (20 January 1978 - 21 May 2019) was an Indian politician from the state of Arunachal Pradesh.

 Aboh was elected from Khonsa West seat in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.

+Death

 He and his son were among 11 people shot dead by unknown militants, on 21 May 2019, in the Bogapani area of the Tirap district.